 Giving back to the community, often called “social responsibility,” plays a more important role in business today than ever before.
 In fact, studies show it plays a key role in attracting customers and turning them into regulars.
 A May 2013 study done by Cone Communications and Echo Research showed that between 85 and 90 percent of buyers consider the company’s community involvement when comparing products.
 When it comes to eating with you or at the diner down the street, that 85 percent could make a huge difference.

-While this may include making donations to local nonprofits, there are also ways to get involved if you don’t have the budget to contribute to all of the local fundraisers.
+While this may include making donations to local nonprofits, there are also ways to get involved and contribute to the well-being of the community if you don’t have the budget to contribute to all of the local fundraisers.
 Consider:

 - Collecting cans for the local food shelter or a holiday food drive